-Recently, a story broke on tumor paint, an experimental substance derived from scorpion venom.
-This paint is injected into a patient’s vein, and it actually crosses the blood-brain barrier, finding its way to a brain tumor.
-Doctors then shine a near-infrared light on a tumor coated with tumor paint, and the tumor glows.
+This tumor paint is an experimental substance derived from scorpion venom.
+This paint is injected into a patient’s vein, and it crosses the blood-brain barrier, finding its way to a brain tumor.
+Doctors then shine a near-infrared light on any tumors coated with tumor paint, and the tumor glows.
 This is a revolutionary way to determine the precise location of the tumor, which is notoriously complicated to scope for exact size and location.

-Tests at this early stage are designed to make sure that the paint works as it should, and initial results have been promising.
-In fact, animal studies proved effective enough to advance BLZ-100 to human clinical trials more than a year ago.
-Trials are now under way in the U.S. at Cedars-Sinai Medical Center in Los Angeles.
-The Cedars-Sinai study focuses on adult glioma, and a duplicate study is running in Australia.
+Tests at this stage are designed to make sure that the paint works as it should, and initial results have been promising.
+After animal studies proved effective enough, BLZ-100 was advanced to human trials in 2013.
+In the following years, enrolment for clinical trials began.
+Trials started in the U.S. at Cedars-Sinai Medical Center in Los Angeles.
+The Cedars-Sinai study focused on adult glioma, and a duplicate study ran in Australia.

-The Phase 1 trial is being conducted under an open U.S. FDA Investigational New Drug (IND) application.
-It is open to anyone under the age of 30 who has been diagnosed with a brain tumor and plans to undergo surgery at Seattle Children’s Hospital, either in an attempt to remove an entire brain tumor or to have a recurrent or residual tumor removed.
-The trial will enroll up to 27 patients over the next two years.
+The Phase 1 trial was conducted under an open U.S. FDA Investigational New Drug (IND) application.
+It was open to anyone under the age of 30 who had been diagnosed with a brain tumor and had plans to undergo surgery at Seattle Children’s Hospital, either in an attempt to remove an entire brain tumor or to have a recurrent or residual tumor removed.

 Despite this clearly exciting development, surgeons such as Dr. Arno Fried, founder of Advanced Neurosurgery Associates (ANA), and others believe the ideal medical future explores treatments other than surgery.
 Surgery is still considered a “crude” technique to eliminate tumors, as one researcher said.
 But as long as it reigns as the standard treatment, tumor paint is yet another method that could further surgical precision.